kaipartmann/Peridynamics.jl/docs/src/dev_systems.md

 ### Allocating the fields

 A constructor allocates against [`SystemSizes`](@ref Peridynamics.SystemSizes), which is what a system looks like before it exists.
-It answers the questions the shape layer asks, the dimension, the float type, the point counts and the number of bonds, and nothing else, so `alloc_field` sizes a system field exactly as it sizes a storage field:
+It answers the dimension, the float type, the point counts and the number of bonds, and nothing else, so `alloc_field` sizes a system field exactly as it sizes a storage field:

 ```julia
 sizes = Peridynamics.SystemSizes{N,FT}(chunk_handler, length(neighbor))